 Last Updated on

-A short scale guitar can be any guitar: bass guitars, acoustic guitars, electric guitars- you name it, and there is probably a short scale version of the guitar on the market.
+A short scale guitar can be any guitar: bass guitars, acoustic guitars, scale electric guitar- you name it, and there is probably a short scale version of the guitar on the market.

-These types of bass guitars are more compact than your average bass guitar and make an excellent choice if you’re looking to purchase a short scale bass if you’re shopping around for a young musician.
+These types of bass guitars are more compact than your average bass guitar and make an excellent choice if you’re looking to purchase a short scale bass if you’re shopping around for young guitar players.
 Short scale bass guitars are also great instruments for people will smaller statures to play on, especially if you are someone who has smaller arms or smaller hands.

 That’s also part of the reason why short scale basses make great instruments for younger children.
 Spending a long time tuning a stringed instrument can be boring, so if you happen to have a child that isn’t exactly super patient, having a short scale bass guitar that’s easy to tune can help to limit your child’s frustration levels when learning how to play a new instrument.